 Taize' worship services on campus are a partnership between Lawrence, All Saints Episcopal, and Memorial Presbyterian churches.
 These contemplative worship opportunities are ecumenical Christian services that follow a rhythm of simple chants, silence, and scripture.
 Meditative and mindful, the candles and silence allow for centering and listening.

 The Office of Spiritual and Religious Life is regularly seeking students who can assist in creating the musical components of the service or read in English or another language.
-If you are interested in learning more, please contact the Taize' interns.
+If you are interested in becoming a Taize' intern, look for postings on Handshake or contact our office.
 All services are open to the public.

 Faith specific worship services also available on campus and in the surrounding community.